Data-drone/cdp_rapids/README.md

 # RAPIDS.ai on Cloudera CDP

 RAPIDS.ai is a set of Nvidia libraries designed to help Data Scientists and Engineers to leverage the Nvidia GPUs to accelerate all the steps in the Data Science process.
-For data exploration through to model development.
+From data exploration through to model development.
 Recently, with the inclusion of GPU processing support in Spark 3, RAPIDS has released a set of plugins designed to accelerate Spark DataFrame operations with the aid of GPU accelerators.

 This repo gives an introduction to setting up RAPID.ai on Cloudera's CDP Platform Before starting make sure that you have access to the following requirements first